geod/w4156-boilerplate-gcloud/README.md

 8. Fun Check: try `python --version` now! (it will show your default python version installed in your system)

 ### Next Steps: Database Setup
-Follow this link to setup a database for your project: https://cloud.google.com/python/getting-started/using-cloud-sql You can refer this github demo project for the same: https://github.com/GoogleCloudPlatform/getting-started-python/tree/master/2-structured-data

 ## Licensing